container-images/mariadb/README.md

 Test
 --------------------------------------
-This repository also provides tests (based on [MTF](https://pagure.io/modularity-testing-framework/tree/master)) which checks basic functionality of the MongoDB image.
+This repository also provides tests (based on [MTF](https://pagure.io/modularity-testing-framework/tree/master)) which checks basic functionality of the MariaDB image.

 Run the tests using Makefile :
 ```